 ROBERT A. VUKOVICH, PH.D., has been a Director of the Company since August 1992.
-Since 1983, he has been Chairman of the Board, President and Chief Executive Officer of Roberts Pharmaceutical Corporation.
+Dr. Vukovich has been the Chairman of the Board of Directors of Roberts Pharmaceutical Corporation ("Roberts") since 1983, and from 1983 until 1998, he was also the President and Chief Executive Officer of Roberts.
 Prior thereto, he was the Director of the Division of Developmental Therapeutics for Revlon Health Care Group from 1979 to 1983.
 Dr. Vukovich received a doctorate in pharmacology and pathology from Jefferson Medical College, Philadelphia.
+Dr. Vukovich is also a director of InKine Pharmaceuticals Company, Inc., a publicly-held developer and acquirer of drugs to diagnose and treat cancer and autoimmune diseases; and Pacific Pharmaceuticals, Inc., a publicly-held research and development company engaged in the development of cancer therapies.